-- Supports maintaining local franchising authority to preserve local governments' ability to negotiate in the public interest for cable channel space, institutional networks and public education and government programming. - Supports allowing communities to offer and/or partner to offer high speed internet, Wi-Fi and other enhanced telecommunication services to residents, schools, academic institutions and businesses. - Opposes restrictions on providing telecommunication services within Cityowned facilities and on City property. - 4.
-Opposes infringement on municipalities' ability to compete in the broadband marketplace. - Opposes right of way use contrary to existing aesthetic policies and practices, including the addition of any above ground cabling.
+- Supports maintaining local franchising authority to preserve local governments' ability to negotiate in the public interest for cable channel space, institutional networks and public education and government programming. - Supports allowing communities to offer and/or partner to offer high speed internet, Wi-Fi and other enhanced telecommunication services to residents, schools, academic institutions and businesses. - Opposes restrictions on providing telecommunication services within Cityowned facilities and on City property, and related restrictions on the manner in which such services may be financed, funded or structured. - Opposes infringement on municipalities' ability to compete in the broadband marketplace. - Opposes right of way use contrary to existing aesthetic policies and practices, including the addition of any above ground cabling.

-CLIMATE ENVIRONMENTAL HEALTH
+CLIMATE